Indiana Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by De Kalb County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in De Kalb County that you need to transfer you would only need to order our forms once for all of your properties in De Kalb County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in De Kalb County you only need to order once.

 A grant deed is a legal document used to transfer, or convey, rights in real property from a grantor (seller) to a grantee (buyer).
 It contains implied covenants that the grantor has not previously sold the real property interest and that the property is conveyed without any undisclosed liens or encumbrances.
 Grant deeds typically do not require the grantor to defend title claims.